12 Trailblazing Black American Women Journalists

 Mary Ann Shadd Cary

-Mary Ann Shadd Cary (1823 – 1893): When the Fugitive Slave Act was passed in 1850, threatening not only to capture runaway slaves but also freeborn African Americans, Mary Ann Shadd and her brother moved to Windsor, Ontario.
+Mary Ann Shadd Cary (1823 – 1893): When the Fugitive Slave Act was passed in 1850, threatening not only to capture enslaved people seeking freedom but also freeborn African Americans, Mary Ann Shadd and her brother moved to Windsor, Ontario.

 There, she opened a racially integrated school and started an influential newspaper, The Provincial Freeman, making her the first Black woman publisher in all of North America, and the first woman publisher of any background in Canada.